Essential steps to take to avoid falls this winter

 "Many older people believe that they're going to have falls and see it as a normal thing.
 But it's not," she says.

 Regular eye tests can make a big difference.
 And it's a good idea to check your home for trip hazards.
-Looks for loose rugs or mats, places where lighting could be improved and problems on the stairs such as broken handrails.
+Look for loose rugs or mats, places where lighting could be improved and problems on the stairs such as broken handrails.
 But one of the most significant ways of reducing the risk of falling is improving your activity levels.

 Why staying active can help